Chess puzzles

 4 Mates In One

 Construct a position, using the fewest possible pieces, where white has exactly one mating move with a queen, a rook, a bishop and a knight.
-[If the white king does not participate, then it is not counted.]
 [Do not count the white king if it does not participate.]

 Solved by: Gerald Harrison